Table of Contents

 - Expanded beam connectors are much easier to clean than physical contact connectors.

 The DRAGONFLY combines both advantages and strength of those two technologies and provides customers with the best possible optical connector.
 Not only that, the new connector is compatible with upcoming 4K and 8K cameras using CWDM and WDM.
-And, thanks to various innovations and spherical lens technology, DRAGONFLY is capable of supporting all wavelengths, including the 1550 nm one.
+Above all, thanks to various innovations and spherical lens technology, DRAGONFLY is capable of supporting all wavelengths, including the 1550 nm one.
 This is really great news for Neutrik, as it opens doors for a lot of different applications.

 Enough said, let’s take a look at the technical specifications.